NocoReal/Aberratio/README.md

 Added a small text bubble that shows controls

-- i think i can start working on the gameplay now-
+i think i can start working on the gameplay now
--
 ## Bigger update - #3 i might not be on time for the game jam deadline... |  Mar 12
 Added one new map